 Kelvin Humphreys looks at green growth in the city-region exemplified through major investment in clean energy, vehicle electrification, mixed-use development and sustainable transport infrastructure.
 This blog post was produced for inclusion in the Birmingham Economic Review for 2022.
 The annual Birmingham Economic Review is produced by the University of Birmingham’s City-REDI and the Greater Birmingham Chambers of Commerce.
 It is an in-depth exploration of the economy of England’s second city and a high-quality resource for informing research, policy and investment decisions.
 This post is featured in Chapter 5 of the Birmingham Economic Review for 2022, on opportunities and building on the strengths of the region.
-Click here to read the Review.
-Click here to access an interactive dashboard featuring key data from the report.
+Read the Birmingham Economic Review.
+Visit the WMREDI Data Lab to find out more about Birmingham.

 The latter half of the past decade has certainly thrown up some challenges which, although not unique to Birmingham, acutely affected the region more so than others.